Want to know more? — Subscribe

 Before you start building a real estate website like Zillow, note that Zillow experienced troubles with their property purchase solution.
 And Opendoor has benefited from it.
 The company recently introduced a new feature, iBuying, which has left Zillow behind.

 Unfortunately, Zillow's algorithms allow closing only through extended bidding, selling, and closing process.
 Opendoor, on the other hand, offers property owners the ability to sell houses and apartments for cash online immediately.
-Keep it in mind if you decide to build an app like Opendoor.
+Keep it in mind if you decide to build a website for real estate like Opendoor.

 The tech stack you will need